Bones and joints, tuberculosis of, active or inactive — VA Rating Criteria (38 CFR DC 5001)

 Secondary conditions caused or aggravated by Bones and joints, tuberculosis of, active or inactive may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Bones and joints, tuberculosis of, active or inactive?
+What evidence supports a higher rating for Bones and joints, tuberculosis of, active or inactive?

 Get a Personalized Rating Analysis